PcapPlusPlus/pcapplusplus.github.io/docs/quickstart/vs.md

 This guide will help you install and build your first PcapPlusPlus application on Windows using Visual Studio 2015 in a few simple steps.

+{% include alert.html alert-type="important" title="Notice" content="If you want to build a PcapPlusPlus application using Visual Studio 2017 or 2019 please build the code from source first using <a href='/docs/install/build-source/vs'>this guide</a>.
+This quick start guide uses PcapPlusPlus official release which currently supports only Visual Studio 2015" %}

 ## Table of contents
 {: .no_toc .text-delta }